szczyglis-dev/py-gpt/README.md

 Plugin capabilities include:

 - Reading files
+- Appending to files
 - Writing files
+- Deleting files
-- Executing code from files
+- Listing files and directories
 - Creating directories
-- Listing files and directories

 If a file being created (with the same name) already exists, a prefix including the date and time is added to the file name.